top of page

 This study examines the role of gender in income distribution among rice farmers in rural Ghana.
 The study used a two-stage BFG model, using primary data collected from rice farmers.
 The results show that gender, land ownership and childcare negatively influence women's use of inorganic fertilizer and also show that gender (women), childcare and location (where women have limited access to land) have a significant and inverse influence on inorganic fertilizer use.

-Read Morehttps://doi.org/10.1016/j.jafr.2023.100516 (open access)
+Read Morehttps://doi.org/10.1016/j.jafr.2023.100516 (Open access)

 Consumer preferences for rice in East Africa